The Radio Text Idea

 Cheap Texting - Saving a fortune on text messaging

-But all that will not prevent me from profiteering from an idea based on this new trend.
+Notwithstanding all that it will not prevent me from profiteering from an idea based on this trend.

 From what I read in the media one of the most common places to find texting on a frankly industrial scale is within schools and I understand that even the youngest of kids is keen to get going.
 The net result is a phenomenal profit for the big telecomm companies at the expense of the poor parent's wallets.